Spring Forward, Safely: Safe Driving Tips for Daylight Saving

 The morning of, give yourself plenty of time to commute.
 The morning will be darker, so extra time will help you navigate the streets mindfully.
 Stow any distractions so that you can focus on your drive, looking out for pedestrians, cyclists, and other drivers.
 Should you start to feel drowsy behind the wheel, pull over for a rest before continuing on with your ride.
 Proactively manage your sleepy self with a proper breakfast, excellent hydration, carpool buddy, or engaging podcast.

-If you're feeling tip-top the morning after Daylight Savings Time, congrats – please share your secrets!
+If you're feeling tip-top the morning after DST, congrats – please share your secrets!
 But stay on the lookout, as the others you share the road with may be combating time-change drowsiness, resulting in poor driving behaviours.
 This is something to discuss with your family, so they are also prepared for their Monday morning activities, whether cycling to school or walking the dog.
 We all need to look out for one another.

 Daylight Saving Time may feel like an unnecessary inconvenience, one that countries always debate the effectiveness of.
 But we see it as getting one step closer to summer — bring on the longer days and juicy heat!
 The drowsiness will fade after a week of proper bedtime, and the morning's darkness is a temporary path to lighter days ahead.